 - sudden hair loss on other parts of your body

 - excessive hair growth on other parts of your body

 - sudden changes in weight, including weight loss or weight gain

-- have recently had a high fever (over 101°F, or 38°C)
+- a recent high fever (over 101°F, or 38°C)

-- have complications from a recent surgery
+- adverse effects from a recent surgery

 Balding is a natural part of aging for many people, but some health conditions and injuries can also cause it.
 Hair loss is often gradual, and it might take years before the changes to your hair are noticeable.